What is Elimination Communication?

 But as with everything in EC, you’ll want to strike a balance and beware of overdoing naked diaper-free time.
 Be sure you know what you are teaching/conditioning your child to do.
 Teaching a babe to pee on the floor is just as bad as teaching her to pee in a diaper, in our opinion.
-EC Simplified can help you avoid both of these situations!
+Go Diaper Free can help you avoid both of these situations!

 Types of EC and What to Expect